Updated: September 2013

 Vitamin D is vital for strong bones.
 It also has important, emerging roles in immune function and cancer prevention.
 Deficiencies at any stage of life can have devastating consequences.
 Similarly, vitamin D toxicity resulting from overmedication can cause serious hypercalcemia.
 Vitamin D consists of two bioequivalent forms:

-- Vitamin D2, which is obtained from vegetable sources (dietary sources, supplements); and
+- Vitamin D2: obtained from vegetable sources (dietary sources, supplements)

-- Vitamin D3, which is derived from both endogenous (synthesized from cholesterol through sun exposure) and exogenous (animal diet) sources.
+- Vitamin D3: derived from both endogenous (synthesized from cholesterol through sun exposure) and exogenous (animal diet) sources

-Until recently, vitamin D replacement in the United States consisted exclusively of 25-hydroxy-vitamin D2.
-During the last 1-2 years this has started to change, with an increasing proportion of 25-hydroxy-vitamin D3 being used, in particular in high dose prescription formulations.
+Until recently, vitamin D replacement in the United States consisted exclusively of 25-hydroxyvitamin D2.
+During the last one to two years an increasing proportion of 25-hydroxyvitamin D3 replacement is being used, in particular, in high-dose prescription formulations.

 Vitamin D deficiency is more common than previously believed, especially among adolescents, women, and the elderly.
 For example, studies have shown that more than 50% of the institutionalized elderly and an equal proportion of women of any age undergoing treatment for osteoporosis have inadequate levels of vitamin D.1 While treatment with vitamin supplementation is easy and inexpensive, many affected individuals go undiagnosed and untreated.